 This experience is a key part of the international track and is preceded by a preparation module ‘How to make the most of your Cap Anglophone project’.

-This project, taking place between May and August (12 weeks), is a compulsory part of the programme.
+This project is a compulsory part of the programme.

 You will undertake a social, humanitarian or civic voluntary project in an NGO or an association, either in France or abroad.
 This is one of the unique features of Excelia Group, which is committed to educating students to become future managers who are both responsible and conscious of the importance of their role in society.